erinisbell/twitterapi/README.md

 URL:
-POST -- https://twitterapii.herokuapp.com/tweets
+GET -- https://twitterapii.herokuapp.com/tweets (This will allow you to see all tweets) POST -- https://twitterapii.herokuapp.com/tweets

 A token will be generated and needed to be put into the header of the tweets url.